DIY Mini Split vs Professional Installation

-A mini split can look simple on the box and feel a lot more complicated once you’re staring at a wall bracket, a line set, and a South Texas attic in July.
-That is exactly why diy mini split vs professional installation is such a common question for homeowners in Corpus Christi and surrounding areas.
+From what I have seen, A mini split can look simple on the box and feel a lot more complicated once you’re staring at a wall bracket, a line set, and a South Texas attic in July.
+That’s exactly why diy mini split vs professional installation is such a common question for homeowners in Corpus Christi and surrounding areas.
 The right answer depends on your budget, your skill level, and how much risk you want to take on for startup, performance, and long-term service.

 DIY mini split vs professional installation: what really changes?